Killol14/Namaste-India/README.md

 1.Open your preferred IDE (VSCode, Atom, PyCharm, etc).
 2.Navigate to the chosen directory where the Repository was Cloned/Extracted.
 3.You will now have offline access to the contents of the project.
+###  Google Fonts

+Josefin Slabas, were imported from google font and used throughout the website.

+###  Font awesome

+I used the social media icons from font awesome

+###  Git

+Git was used as version control in terminal

+### Github

+Github was used to create and store the project repository

+### Gitpod

+Gitpod was used to create my files and where I wrote the code.

+* HTML, CSS, Javascript and JQuery

 ## Summary